joedefen/pmemstat/README.md

 Computing proportional memory avoids overstating memory use as many programs do (e.g., `top`).
 Specifically, proportional memory splits the cost of common memory to the processes sharing it (rather than counting common memory multiple times).
 And, it does not include uninstantiated virtual memory.

-Without `-o`, `pmemstat` show less details and is much faster and sometimes less accurate (e.g., it will not report classes of memory such as SysV shared memory which are often are not present anyhow).
+Without `-o`, `pmemstat` shows less details and is much faster and sometimes less accurate (e.g., it will not report classes of memory such as SysV shared memory which are often are not present anyhow).
 With `-o` providing full detail, digging out the numbers is slower; thus, `pmemstat -o` may take a few seconds to start, but, in its loop mode, refreshes are relatively fast and efficient by avoiding recomputing unchanged numbers.
 When in its window mode, typing `o` toggles low/high detail.

 `pmemstat`'s grouping feature rolls up the resources of multiple processes of a feature (e.g., a browser) to make the total memory/cpu impact much more apparent.